 This metric records all the successful conversations during a day.
 That means the conversation was started, relevant information was exchanged and the conversation reached a proper end.
 This will also point to the number of times your chatbot engaged users thoroughly.

-Bot metrics are critical to measuring performance of your chatbot.
-Only when you can measure how your bot responds in different situations, you can draw informed insights about its performance.
+Monitoring AI chatbot performance metrics is key when understanding conversational analytics.
+Only when you can measure how your bot responds in different situations, can you draw informed insights about its performance.
 Here are some metrics to consider.